The course provides diverse learning experiences ensuring our students have the confidence, and skills for a future in textiles and fashion.

 With this degree you could become:

-Graduates will be equipped to pursue a range of career paths within an increasingly diverse field as self employed and freelance textile artists, designers, and makers of craft objects.
+Graduates will be equipped to pursue a range of career paths within an increasingly diverse field as self-employed and freelance textile artists, designers, and makers of craft objects.
 For those focusing on business and industry they will work as designers, buyers, product developers and design marketing executives.
-For those in the public and private sectors they will find careers as arts officers, educators, workshop coordinators, community artists, curators and cultural commentators.
-Others will choose to become freelance textile artists, designers and makers of functional and non functional artworks, selling their work through art and craft markets, online, or through agents.
-They will undertake private and public commissions, residencies and will adopt a portfolio approach to building a career.
+For those in the public and private sectors they will find careers as arts officers, educators, teachers, workshop coordinators, community artists and curators.
+Others will choose to become freelance textile artists, designers and makers selling their work through art markets and online.
+Others will undertake private and public commissions, residencies and will adopt a portfolio approach to building a career.
+The film and television industry offers exciting opportunities for costume designers, printers, embroiderers and dyers as well as breakdown artists and many of our graduates have forged successful careers in this booming industry

 An optional workshop consumable materials scheme contributes to materials made available in each of the five textiles workshops for use by students in their own work.